suralk/multiNER/README.md

 # multiNER
 Multiway parallel Named Entity annotated corpus for English-Sinhala-Tamil

-If you use this dataset, please cite: Ranathunga, Surangika, et al. "A Multi-way Parallel Named Entity Annotated Corpus for English, Tamil and Sinhala." arXiv preprint arXiv:2412.02056 (2024).
+If you use this dataset, please cite: Ranathunga, S., Ranasinghe, A., Shamal, J., Dandeniya, A., Galappaththi, R., & Samaraweera, M. (2025).
+A Multi-way parallel named entity annotated corpus for English, Tamil and Sinhala.
+Natural Language Processing Journal, 100160.